 How Often Is The CME Gap Filled?

 Secondly, technical resistance can occur when there are no support or resistance prices for the asset to reach or fall back to.
-This happens when there is a sharp increase or decrease in asset price.
+It happens when there is a sharp increase or decrease in asset price.

 Thirdly, price patterns are clear indicators that a gap will fill.
 These occur at the beginning or end of a pattern.
 It also depends on the kind of gap.
 An exhaustion gap fills more often than a continuation gap because exhaustion gaps occur at the end of a price pattern.
 Continuation gaps, however, indicate a new price pattern.
-This is far more difficult to predict.
+It is far more difficult to predict.

 In summary, gap fills occur during many periods.
 At the beginning of a price pattern.
 In the middle of a rally or near the end of a bullish run.
 The trick is to identify the kind of gap and trade accordingly.